jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_eligibleof.md

     _Internal references:_

     * [`latestConfigurationOf`](../properties/latestconfigurationof.md)
-2. If there isn't a funding cycle for the project, there isn't an eligible cycle either.
+2. Get the struct for the latest funding cycle.

     ```solidity
-    // If there isn't one, theres also no eligible funding cycle.
-    if (configuration == 0) return 0;
-    ```
-3. Get the struct for the latest funding cycle.

-    ```solidity
-    // Get the necessary properties for the latest funding cycle.
+    // Get the latest funding cycle.
     JBFundingCycle memory _fundingCycle = _getStructFor(_projectId, configuration);
     ```

     _Internal references:_

     * [`_getStructFor`](\_getstructfor.md)
-4. If the latest is expired, return an empty funding cycle since there can't be a stored eligible cycle.
+3. If the latest is expired, return an empty funding cycle since there can't be a stored eligible cycle.

     ```solidity
     // If the latest is expired, return an empty funding cycle.